Chapter 38 BWV 125 Mit Fried und Freud ich fahr dahin

 Even the ritornello has been constructed so as to mirror these different ideas.
 The first ten bars involve the flute and oboe moving together in a series of broken, drooping motives and dotted rhythms representing the lurches of the blind and the fracturing of the body.

 But just as we come to the cadence heralding the alto entry, dotted notes become evenly flowing semi-quavers, falling directions become rising and, just for an instant, the music represents hope and acceptance as we pass through the barrier of death (bars 11-12).

 The long drawn out notes on Sterben—-dying—-conjure up images of the final death rattles.
 But even here, and at odd other moments throughout this extended movement, the little semi-quaver figures of hope remind us that Jesus still watches over us.
 It is, indeed, a statement of great beauty and subtlety in which Bach has, as always, responded imaginatively to the challenge of representing quasi-opposing ideas within the same movement.

-The following bass hybrid recitative is more than usually richly accompanied by a reiterated flickering figure on the upper strings.
+The following bass hybrid recitative is richly accompanied by a reiterated flickering figure on the upper strings.
 Bach has interwoven an embellished version of the chorale into the texture, sung by the bass in one long line of continuous melody.

 The recitative sections are supported by the usual slow-moving continuo bass with a minimum of chords.
 Aurally Bach clarifies the structure by ensuring that whenever sections of the chorale are sung, the continuo breaks into patterns of moving quavers (first heard in bar 5).
 He is, as a rule, keen to highlight the appearance of the chorale phrases in these hybrid movements, and the bass line serves the purpose of drawing specific attention to them.